The Russia-Ukraine war has cast a deep shadow over Russia-Japan relations. The immediate prospects for improvement look bleak.

 It says that Japan is becoming a part of the US global missile defence strategy.
 It apprehends that US intermediate and short-range missiles may be placed in Japan.
 It sees these measures as impacting Russia;’ security.
 It holds that under US pressure, NATO is expanding its influence in the region and creating divisions.
 Russia has warned that it reserves the right to take ‘countermeasures’.

-Russia has taken several steps to react to the changes it perceives as threatening its security.
+Russia has taken several steps in response to what it perceives as threatening its security.
 In September 2024, it undertook the "Ocean-2024" exercise, in Pacific and Arctic waters, the Mediterranean Sea, the Caspian Sea and the Baltic Sea, in which, according to Russian media “more than 400 combat ships, submarines and support vessels” participated.
 China also participated in these exercises.
-Its relations with North Korea have been taken to an entirely new level.
+Russia's relations with North Korea have been taken to an entirely new level.
 There are reports that nearly 10,000 North Korean troops are fighting against Ukraine in Russia.

 Japan, the US and South Korea have done joint exercises, Freedom Edge, in the Indo-Pacific region.
 Russia has objected to these exercises.
 The second iteration of the trilateral multi-domain exercise was held in November 2024.
 Japan and South Korea are deeply concerned about the North Korean troops being deployed in Russia against Ukraine.
 It joined Australia, Canada, France, Germany, Italy, the Republic of Korea, New Zealand, the United Kingdom, the United States and the High Representative of the European Union to condemn the Russian action as a breach of international law and the UN Charter.
 The joint statement (5 November 2024) said that the move would “mark a dangerous expansion of the conflict, with serious consequences for European and Indo-Pacific peace and security”.
 The statement condemned “in the strongest possible terms the increasing military cooperation between the DPRK and Russia, including the DPRK’s export and Russia’s unlawful procurement of DPRK ballistic missiles in breach of multiple UN Security Council resolutions (UNSCRs)”